mihailfox/proxmox-openapi/docs/spa-deployment.md

 - Schedule a manual dispatch before major releases if automation has been paused or when a regenerated schema needs to ship independently of code changes.

+## API Explorer Responsiveness

+- The explorer payload is lazy loaded.
+End users must click **Load API Explorer** inside the placeholder panel; this keeps the initial route fast on GitHub Pages.
+- Schema documents are fetched and sanitised before mounting Swagger UI so large inline examples do not freeze the UI.
+  Expect operation panels to open with collapsed content (`docExpansion: none`) and alphabetically sorted tags/paths.
+- Syntax highlighting remains enabled.
+If a future schema change reintroduces slowness, capture a performance profile and consider trimming oversized examples or deferring additional components via the Swagger UI plugin API.
+- In dark mode the primary explorer button uses a blue gradient for AA contrast, and the **host**/**port** inputs render with light text to maintain readability.

 ## Rollback Procedure

 1. Identify the previous good commit SHA from the `main` history.